| |

 puppies to much of the world until they've received all their

-vaccinations, which is typically at 4 months of age.
+vaccinations, which is typically at four months of age.
+The problem with preventing

-young puppies from seeing the world is
+a young puppy from seeing the world until

 Fortunately, the times they are a-changing, and